soinx0629/shot-emb/README.md

 Few shot word embedding learning

-we upload no cuda required version, run by python train.py.
+we upload no cuda required version, cd ./no_cuda and run by python my_train.py.